 It’s illegal to sell underwear with the Icelandic flag on it

 This would be such a shame for us Aussies.
-We love to parade around on Australia day in nothing but Aussie speedos and cork hat.
-But unfortunately, Iceland doesn’t take these things lightly.
+White Australians love to parade around in tiny speedos covered in the Australian flag…

-Some very important things to know about Iceland is that at one point having dogs as pets were illegal – ridiculous huh?
+Some other very important things to know about Iceland is that at one point having dogs as pets was illegal ⏤ ridiculous huh?
 It’s illegal to adopt a family surname, to have a pet snake and at one point you were unable to drink beer.

-The strict rules on the flag are still in place; selling any product with the Iceland flag on it that may insult, upset or damage the countries reputation is strictly forbidden.
+The strict rules on the flag are still in place; selling any product with the Iceland flag on it that may insult, upset or damage the country’s reputation is strictly forbidden.